shriram061/Inventory-Management-Backend-/README.md

 API Documentation

 To view the API documentation, navigate to http://localhost:8761/ and click on the "inventory-management-system" link.
-This will take you to the Swagger UI, where you can browse and test the endpoints.
+This will take you to the Eureka Server , where you can browse and test the endpoints.
 Technologies Used
 •	Java 11
 •	Spring Boot 2.4.3